SimonPaske/sip-home/README.md

 - [x] Verify that the cart displays a list of items with their names, quantities, and total prices.
 - [x] Test the functionality to update item quantities and remove items from the cart.
 - [x] Confirm that the "Proceed to Checkout" button takes users to the checkout page.

+**Bug Report:**

+I noticed an issue while browsing on mobile devices where the cart summary headers are displayed with longer text, causing them to extend beyond the screen width.
+This results in a less than optimal user experience as it makes it difficult to view and navigate the cart summary.

+**Issue Description:**

+- On mobile screens, when items are added to the cart, the headers in the cart summary appear to be too long for the screen width.
+- The longer headers cause horizontal scrolling, which can be frustrating for users as it disrupts the overall mobile experience.

 ## Checkout Page